on7lds/NextionDriver/README.md

 * this routine is called for each command, sent by MMDVMHost.
 The command which is sent, is in RXbuffer (without the trailing 0xFF 0xFF 0xFF).
+* the RXbuffer holds a string, so it is not possible to send 0x00 characters
 * you can inspect, change or add commands, but keep in mind that at the end of the routine the RXbuffer (if not empty) is sent to the Nextion display (empty the buffer if you do not want to send something to the display)